 Ellisa H. Culp is a 1986 graduate of the University of South Carolina Law School, where she was a member of the Law Review.
 Her practice focuses on tax, reporting, and compliance matters involving qualified and nonqualified deferred compensation plans, welfare benefit plans (including COBRA compliance issues), and fringe benefit arrangements.
 Ms. Culp served as a law clerk to the U.S. Court of Appeals for the Fourth Circuit from 1992 to 1993.

 Ogletree Deakins is one of the largest labor and employment law firms representing management in all types of employment-related legal matters.
-The firm has more than 650 lawyers located in 44 offices across the United States and in Europe.
-For more than three decades, Ogletree Deakins has offered clients representation in every aspect of labor and employment laws, including business immigration, employee benefits, and workplace safety and health law.
+The firm has more than 900 attorneys located in 53 offices across the United States and in Europe, Canada and Mexico.
+Ogletree Deakins is the “Law Firm of the Year” in Labor Law - Management and Litigation-ERISA categories in the 2020 edition of the U.S. News – Best Lawyers® “Best Law Firms” list.
+In addition to handling labor and employment law matters, the firm has thriving practices focused on business immigration, employee benefits and workplace safety and health law.

 Ogletree Deakins represents a diverse range of clients, from start-up companies to Fortune 500 corporations.
 In Corporate Counsel magazine’s October 2013 survey, “Who Represents America’s Biggest Companies,” which reports on firms representing Fortune 500 companies, Ogletree Deakins received 170 mentions, more than any other firm.
 In the magazine's Best of 2019 guide, published in April 2019, Ogletree Deakins was named the top Employment Practice Law Firm in the Outside Counsel category.